frankfont/happy-themes-vscode/README.md

 # Happy Themes for Visual Studio Code

 Bright, cheerful color themes for your VS Code IDE!
-Install one extension and get all the Happy themes: Yellow, Blue, Red, and Green.
+Install one extension and get all the Happy themes: Yellow, Blue, Red, Green, and Purple.

 ## Installation Instructions